Krylov exponents and power spectra for maximal quantum chaos: an EFT approach

 From the above, we have retrieved, provided the smoothness condition on the Lanczos coefficients is satisfied, the known cycle of relations between the autocorrelator, power spectrum, and Lanczos coefficients

 In particular, the analyticity properties of $C(t)$ are related to the properties of the other corners of the triangle, most notably; linear growth of $b_n$ implies that $C(t)$ is analytic in a strip of width $1/\omega_0$ in the complex time plane, with $\omega_0 = 2\alpha/\pi$ \cite{Parker:2018yvk}.
-It is important to emphasise that the relation $\pi \omega_0 = 2\alpha = \lambda_K$ only holds when $b_n$ is asymptotically linear.
+It is important to emphasise that the relation $\pi \omega_0 = 2\alpha = \lambda_K$ only holds when $b_n$ is asymptotically linear and when the associated Krylov complexity grows exponentially.
 When the Lanczos coefficients $b_n$ are not smooth functions of $n$, when $n$ is extended from the integers to the reals, the simple correspondence may no longer hold, and this was explored in \cite{Dymarsky:2021bjq,Camargo:2022rnt,Avdoshkin:2022xuw,Anegawa:2024wov,Anegawa:2024yia}.
 Persistent staggering, defined in~\cite{Avdoshkin:2022xuw} as when $b_n$ is asymptotically linear but with different intercepts for odd and even $n$, is an example of non-smooth behaviour that has been studied.